COVID-19: FG, states, World Bank brainstorm on inclusive economic recovery agenda

 They called on governors to carefully study designs and implementation elements to understand the procedures and implications before signing for the proposed loans.

-The participants as well as members of the committee were led to the event which closed on Saturday, by the Minister of State for Budget and National Planning, Clem Agba.
+The participants as well as members of the committee were led to the event which ended on Saturday, with vthe Minister of State for Budget and National Planning, Clem Agba in attendance.

-The Programme was part of Federal Government’s interventions to ease COVID -19 pandemic impact on citizens, infrastructure and the economy with support of the World Bank funding for states.
+The Programme was part of Federal Government’s intervention to ease COVID -19 pandemic impact on citizens, infrastructure and the economy with the support of the World Bank funding for states.

 The Executive Director, Nigerian Governors Forum (NGF), Dr Lateef Shittu pledged the commitment of benefiting state governors to the success of the initiative to boost economic and social well-being of citizens.